sachua/sachua.github.io/backup/Lightweight Kubernetes using Docker Compose.md

 ## RKE2 in Docker

 RKE2 is slightly more complicated as there isn't a readily available `Dockerfile`.
-We will have to build our own container image and publish it to your container registry of choice.
+We will have to build our own container image and publish it to our container registry of choice.

 The Dockerfile can be found [here](https://github.com/rancher/rke2/blob/master/Dockerfile).
 Alternatively, I have already built the container image and you can copy my image.